RemiGSC/Mgf_FDC/README.md

 ### WETLAB DESIGN AND RESULTS

-Click on ↔ to view this graph
+Click on ↔ to view graphs
 ```mermaid
 ---
 title: Wetlab design and clone selection